awslabs/aws-encryption-sdk-specification/data-structures.md

 ## Overview

-This document includes the specifications for common data structures referenced throughout the AWS Encryption SDK specification.
+This document includes the specifications for common structures referenced throughout the AWS Encryption SDK specification.
+These structures define a group of related fields that MUST hold certain properties.
+Wherever these structures are referenced in this specification, implementations MUST ensure that all properties of a structure's fields are upheld.

+Note that this specification does not specify how these structures should be represented or passed throughout the AWS Encryption SDK framework.
+While these structures will usually be represented as objects, lower level languages MAY represent these fields in a less strictly defined way as long as all field properties are still upheld.

 Structures defined in this document: